danivalle27/BTP_EXP_BR/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are... none :) just go ahead and follow the instructions to make your first steps in test automation.

 ## Exercises

-Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - Creating an automated test case with TTA from SAP Cloud ALM](exercises/ex1/)